alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2020-03-22-intro-tensorflow.markdown

 ### A More Complex Hello World

 In the example below we will train a multiclass classifier based on the Fashion Minst dataset using tensor flow.
 We will output the F1 score for each class, which gives pretty good results.
+We see that training takes quite a lot of data to be processed and takes a while.
+Predictions, on the other hand, are pretty fast.

 ```python
 import tensorflow as tf